App Containerization 🐳

 return results

-• Incorporate the notification_activities.py file into the app.py file and import it at the top level.
+file and import it at the top level. -

 curl -X GET http://<workspace-url>:4567/api/activities/notifications -H "Accept: application/json" -H "Content-Type: application/json"